-- Remember to keep your hands and face clean: People tend to sweat while using VR headsets, leaving sebum, dead skin cells, dust and makeup behind them.
+- Remember to keep your hands and face clean: People tend to sweat while using VR headsets, leaving sebum, dead skin cells, dust, and makeup behind them.
 Not the kind of things you want to share between colleagues, right?
 So, wash your face and hands with soap between uses.

 Some more advices to keep your HMD clean between two uses

-Wearing a disposable mask inside the HMD is a also solution that prevents direct skin contact between the user and the facial interface.
+Wearing a disposable mask inside the HMD is also a solution that prevents direct skin contact between the user and the facial interface.
 However, there are some risks that they move around while using your headset and distract you.